nhsbsa/research-playbook/app/posts/2019-12-31-changing-this-document.md

 ## 6\.
 Wait for the team to review your pull request

-The GOV.UK Design System team will be notified of your suggestion and will review it at their next triage session, which happens every Wednesday.
+The NHSBSA team will be notified of your suggestion and will review it.

 The team will either: